With the right gear and an Apple computer (they all come with GarageBand already installed) you don't really need an amplifier to play guitar.

 Also, the resource will be there for other readers who might have the same problem(s) as you.

-We can provide quick help on Twitter as well via @guitarchalk.
+We can provide quick help via the comments section below.